openrfsense/backend/README.md

 ### API
 The backend will automatically generate its own [Swagger](https://swagger.io/) documentation and serve a webpage with [Swagger UI](https://swagger.io/tools/swagger-ui/) at `https://$DOMAIN/api/docs`.
 The common JSON objects are defined as Golang structs in [`openrfsense/common.types`](https://github.com/openrfsense/common).

+### Metrics
+Metrics are served at `https://$DOMAIN/metrics` if enabled in the configuration (defined by the value of `backend.metrics`, see default configuration).
+A simple, dynamic web page is shown by default but the metrics can also be retrieved in JSON format by sending `Accept: application/json` along with the request.
+For more information, see the [Monitor middleware for Fiber](https://docs.gofiber.io/api/middleware/monitor).